CUGfred/competition_compute/README.md

 # competition_compute
-hom many situations TES will meet.
+how many situations TES will meet.